 In many topologies, there can be additional switches between the host attached switch and the first router in the network.
 In these cases, additional issues can arise which affect SAVI operations.
-If the bridging topologies which connects the switches changes, or if LACP [IEEE802.3ad] changes which links are used to deliver traffic, the switch may need to move the SAVI state to a different port, are the state may need to be moved or reestablished on a different switch.
+If the bridging topologies which connects the switches changes, or if LACP [IEEE802.3ad], VRRP, or link management operations, change which links are used to deliver traffic, the switch may need to move the SAVI state to a different port, or the state may need to be moved or reestablished on a different switch.